CamStan/test-docs/unifyfs-docs/docs/verifyio.rst

 Note that in this example the ``pread()``/``pwrite()`` calls from rank 3 operate on overlapping bytes from the ``pwrite()`` call from rank 0.
-For this example, data sieving was left enabled which results in the ``fcntl()`` calls surrounding the other I/O operations.
+For this example, data sieving was left enabled which results in "fcntl-pread-pwrite-fcntl" I/O sequences.
 Refer to :doc:`limitations` for more on the file locking limitations of UnifyFS.

 .. explicit external hyperlink targets